MSc Real Estate (MSc (240))

 Law for Surveyors

-This module will develop students' knowledge and understanding of the legal and professional environment within which surveying practitioners operate.
+This module aims to enable the students to develop knowledge and understanding of the legal and professional environment within which surveying practitioners operate.
 To develop a critical appreciation of legal principles governing ownership and occupation of land and property.

 An insight into teaching on your course